-According to the information and explanations given to us and on the basis of our examination of the records of the Company, in our opinion amounts deducted / accrued in the books of account in respect of undisputed statutory dues including Goods and Services Tax, Value added tax, Provident Fund, Employees' State Insurance, Income-Tax, Cess and other statutory dues have generally been regularly deposited by the Company with the appropriate authorities, though there have been slight delays in a few cases of Employees' State Insurance and Tax Deducted at Source.
+According to the information and explanations given to us and on the basis of our examination of the records of the Company, in our opinion, the undisputed statutory dues including Goods and Services Tax, Value Added Tax, Provident Fund, Employees' State Insurance, Income-Tax, Cess and other statutory dues have generally been regularly deposited by the Company with fry the appropriate authorities, though there have been slight delays in a few cases of Employees' State Insurance, Provident Fund and Tax Deducted at Source.
 As explained to us, the Company did not have any dues on account of Duty of Customs.

-According to the information and explanations given to us and on the basis of our examination of the records of the Company, no undisputed amounts payable in respect of Goods and Service Tax, Provident Fund, Employees State Insurance, Income-Tax, Duty of Customs or Cess or other statutory dues were in arrears as at 31 March 2024 for a period of more than six months from the date they became payable, except as mentioned below:
+According to the information and explanations given to us and on the basis of our examination of the records of the Company, no undisputed amounts payable in respect of Goods and Service Tax, Value Added Tax, Provident Fund, Employees State Insurance, Income-Tax, Duty of Customs or Cess or other statutory dues were in arrears as at 31 March 2025 for a period of more than six months from the date they became payable, except as mentioned below:

-Name of the statute Nature of the dues Amount (Rs. in millions) Period to which the amount relates Due date Date of payment The Employees' Provident Funds and MiscellaneusPr ovisions Act, 1952 Provident Fund (additional liability due to supereme court judgement) 0.23 March 2019 15 April 2019 Not yet paid Central Goods and Services Tax Act, 2017, State Goods and Services Tax Act, 2017, and Integerated Goods and Services Tax Act, 2017 Interest Liability on Goods and Services Tax 2.01 July 2017 - March 2022 # Not yet paid
+Name of the statute Nature of the dues Amount (Rs. in millions) Period to which the amount relates Due date Date of payment The Employees' Provident Funds and Miscellaneous Provisions Act, 1952 Provident Fund ( additional liability due to supereme court judgement) 0.23 March 2019 15 April 2019 Not yet paid Central Goods and Services Tax Act, 2017, State Goods and Services Tax Act, 2017, and Integerated Goods and Services Tax Act, 2017 Interest Liability on Goods and Services Tax 2.01 July 2017 - March 2022 # Not yet paid

-These amounts have fallen due at various points of time during ealier years.

-(b) According to the information and explanations given to us and on the basis of our examination of the records of the Company, statutory dues relating to Goods and Services Tax, Provident Fund, Employees' State Insurance, Income-Tax, Duty of Customs or Cess or other statutory dues which have not been deposited on account of any dispute are as follows:
+- # These amounts have fallen due at various points of time during ealier years. - (b) According to the information and explanations given to us and on the basis of our examination of the records of the Company, statutory dues relating to Goods and Services Tax, Value Added Tax, Provident Fund, Employees' State Insurance, Income-Tax, Duty of Customs or Cess or other statutory dues which have not been deposited on account of any dispute are as follows:

-Name of the statute Nature of the dues Amount (Rs. in millions) Amount paid under protest (Rs. in millions) Period to which the amount relates Forum where dispute is pending Income Tax Act, 1961 Addition to the taxable income 76.81 15.36 AY 2017-18 Commiss ioner of Income
+Name of the statute Nature of the dues Amount (Rs. in millions) Amount paid under protest (Rs. in millions) Period to which the amount relates Forum where dispute is pending Income Tax Act, 1961 Addition to the taxable income 76.81 15.36 AY 2017-18 Commissione r of Income Tax (Appeals)

-Name of the statute Nature of the dues Amount (Rs. in millions) Amount paid under protest (Rs. in millions) Period to which the amount relates Forum where dispute is pending Tax (Appeals)
+Name of the statute Nature of the dues Amount (Rs. in millions) Amount paid under protest (Rs. in millions) Period to which the amount relates Forum where dispute is pending Income Tax Act, 1961 Addition to the taxable income 58.46 ā AY 2023-24 Commissione r of Income Tax (Appeals)